 The land covered by a structure at ground level measured on a horizontal plane.
-The footprint of a structure includes the horizontal plane bounded by the furthest exterior wall and eave, if present, projected to natural grade.
+The footprint of a structure includes the horizontal plane bounded by the furthest exterior wall.
 For structures without walls (decks, stairways, patios, carports) having a single-horizontal plane, the footprint is bounded by the furthest portion of the structure projected to natural grade.